vbsw/glut/README.md

 ## Installation

 ### Linux
-[Download](http://chapel.cray.com/download.html) the programming language Chapel and install it as described here <http://chapel.cray.com/docs/1.12/usingchapel/README.html>.
+[Download](http://chapel.cray.com/download.html) the programming language Chapel and install it as described [here](http://chapel.cray.com/docs/1.12/usingchapel/README.html).
 You also need Git and the GLUT development package.
 Install them for example with

         $ sudo apt-get install git freeglut3-dev